How Does the Increase in Remote Working Affect Demand for Residential Office Spaces?

 Before the pandemic, remote working was a relatively uncommon practice.
 However, when lockdown restrictions were put in place, companies had no choice but to adapt.
 Employees traded in their daily commute for a home office setup, and for many, the change was a welcome one.

-Have you seen this : How to Navigate the Conversion of Commercial Spaces to Residential in UK City Centers?
+Also to discover : How to Navigate the Conversion of Commercial Spaces to Residential in UK City Centers?

 Remote working offers a level of flexibility that traditional office-based roles rarely provide.
 Employees can balance their work and personal life more effectively, and without a commute, they can save both time and money.
 Surveys indicate that the majority of workers would prefer to continue working remotely at least part of the time once the pandemic is over, suggesting that the shift towards remote working could be here to stay.